 Adjustments to the recruitment process

 As a Disability Confident Employer, we’re not only committed to selecting our talent by recognising your strengths and abilities, but we also strive to lead by example to change people's attitudes towards disability.
-We’ve joined the Valuable 500 at a global level and we are also members of Business Disability Forum and Neurodiversity in Business.
+We’ve joined the Valuable 500 at a global level and we are also members of the Business Disability Forum and Neurodiversity in Business.
 We work with these networks to improve our processes as well as influence the broader conversation in society.

 Adjustments in recruitment